A natural belief is that you can easily start a business because you’ve amassed lots of knowledge from years of working for someone else.

 The results are worth it

 Thinking like an entrepreneur as you leave a traditional job is one area of self employment that’s rarely discussed.
-Yet, the outcome of not making a mental shift can close your business and take you back to employment.
+Yet, the outcome of not making a mental shift can end your business and take you back to employment.
 Make time to learn how to be the boss so your business thrives.